softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 customers that are still not catered to this day.
 As a data engineer your duties are twofold:

-* Find solutions that can abstract away work that takes too much of your work time without doing too many compromises of what has worked well before.
+* **Automate:** Find solutions that can abstract away work that takes too much of your work time without doing too many compromises of what has worked well before.
 If a third party service that can do that stuff for you is cheap and not limited to what you currently already do, then it is worth to give it a shot.
 Otherwise, automating it with your own custom scripts will still do ways by saving up your time for focusing on more important tasks within your organization.
-* Find ways to find more innovative solutions, as in, is there a better way in how we currently process our data?
+* **Innovate:** Find ways to find more innovative solutions, as in, is there a better way in how we currently process our data?
 Is the current algorithm effective enough on forecasting and recommending the best results?
 Is the way we transfer data and query the data comparably fast and cheap enough?
 Those and other questions that are not provided out of the box are problems that you have to start thinking out of the box.

+### **CHAPTER 6: COMMUNICATION**

 **If the crew does not understand the decisions a captain provides or the crew influences the captain to the wrong direction or are in disagreement, it becomes